mithunkumarc/learning-react/class-components-examples/4-stateless-statefull.md

             statefull component : states are defined. useState or state({var : value}) stateless component : stares are not defined. props can exist.

+Stateful and stateless components have many different names.

+            They are also known as:
+            – Container vs Presentational components
+            – Smart vs Dumb components

 index.js